-A popular plan because it covers almost all the expenses left over from Medicare Part A or Part B, but it does not cover the Part B deductible.
-This is the sole difference between Medigap Plans G and F when looking over the Medicare Supplement plans comparison chart.
-Learn more about Medicare Plan G.
+Medicare Supplement Plan G is a popular plan in 2024 because it covers almost all the expenses leftover from Medicare Part A or Part B, but it does not cover the Part B deductible.
+This is the sole difference between Medigap Plans G and F when looking over the Medicare Supplement chart.

 Medicare Supplement Plan F:

-As discussed above, Plan F is popular because it leaves no gap – or, covers 100 percent of the costs – after the benefits from Medicare Parts A and B have reached their limit.
-For example, Medicare Plan F helps with Part B excess charges, hospital costs, Part B coinsurance, skilled nursing facility costs, nursing facility care, hospice care coinsurance and more.
-It also covers the Medicare Part B deductible, which sets it apart from the other most popular plans.
-Like Plans C, D, G, M, and N, Plan F covers some of the expenses incurred if you have a foreign travel emergency.
-Learn more about Medicare Plan F and the high-deductible version, high deductible Plan F; you may like that this plan covers more than any of the other plans.
+As discussed above, Medigap Plan F is popular because it leaves no gap – or covers 100 percent of the costs – after the benefits from Medicare Parts A and B have reached their limit.
+For example, Medicare Plan F helps with Part B excess charges, hospital costs, Part B coinsurance, skilled nursing facility costs, nursing facility care, hospice care coinsurance, and more.
+It also covers the Medicare Part B deductible, differentiating it from the other most popular plans.
+Like Plans C, D, G, M, and N, Plan F covers some expenses incurred if you have a foreign travel emergency.
+Learn more about the high-deductible version, high deductible Plan F; you may like that this plan covers more than any other plan.

 Medicare Supplement Plan N:

-Although Plan N offers lower premium rates than Plans G and F, it does require you to cover the Part B deductible, as well as your co-pays for your doctor and emergency room visits.
-Learn more about Medicare Plan N.
+Although Medicare Supplement Plan N offers lower premium rates than Plans G and F, you must cover the Part B deductible and copays for your doctor and emergency room visits.

-While viewing the Medicare Supplement plan comparison chart, it’s important to note some changes that are on the horizon.
-In 2020, federal regulations will stop allowing Medigap plans to cover the Medicare Part B deductible, thereby precluding any new Medicare beneficiaries from enrolling in Plan F or Plan C. It’s predicted that, as a result, Plan G will be a much more popular choice among the 10 plans in 2020.
+While viewing the Medicare Supplement comparison chart, it’s important to note some changes on the horizon.
+In 2020, federal regulations will stop allowing Medigap plans to cover the Medicare Part B deductible, precluding any new Medicare beneficiaries from enrolling in Plan F or Plan C. It’s predicted that, as a result, Plan G will be a much more popular choice among the ten plans in 2024.

 How to Enroll in a Medicare Supplement Plan

-Now that you’ve reviewed the Medicare Supplement plan comparison chart and decided on which plan offers you the most cost-effective and comprehensive coverage, we can help you begin the process of enrollment.
+Now that you’ve reviewed the Medigap comparison and decided on which plan offers you the most cost-effective and comprehensive coverage, we can help you begin the process of enrollment.

 Naturally, that starts with how much it’s going to cost you.
-Rates vary depending on a number of factors, including where you live and your specific health insurance company, but we can help you find out what’s offered in your state.
-We can also help you compare rates from company to company with our online quote estimate tool, or apply for coverage using our toll-free phone line.
+Rates vary depending on several factors, including where you live and your specific health insurance company, but we can help you find out what’s offered in your state.
+We can also help you compare rates from company to company with our online quote estimate tool or apply for coverage using our toll-free phone line.

-In addition to talking to you about Medigap policy options and what each plan pays for, we can even tell you more about Medicare Advantage and can help you determine if a Medicare Advantage plan might be right for you.
-We can also share information about Medicare Part D prescription drug plans that provide drug coverage and can be added to a Supplement.
+In addition to talking to you about Medigap policy options and what each plan pays for, we can even tell you more about Medicare Advantage.
+For example, we can help you determine if a Medicare Advantage plan might be right for you.
+We can also share information about Medicare Part D prescription drug plans that provide drug coverage and can be added to a Medicare Supplement.

-Before you talk to us and get help with choosing an insurance agency and a Supplement plan, though, you’ll need to sign up for original Medicare and its basic benefits.
+Before you talk to us and get help choosing an insurance agency and a Medicare Supplement plan, you’ll need to sign up for original Medicare and its primary benefits.
 These helpful resources can help you with that process.
 Then, you can call us or use our website to shop for Supplemental insurance plans like Medigap Plan A.